enteleform-releases/SublimeText--SlideNav/README.md

 * Launch files during your presentation with MediaLinks
  * MediaLinks can be launched automatically with LinkNav, upon clicking, or with a hotkey
- * List your MediaLink+Path at the beginning of the document, and access it anywhere else in the document
+ * List your MediaFiles before your first slide, and access them from any of your slides via MediaLink
  * Define applications & extensions @ SlideNav.sublime-settings

 * Textlinks allow you to define segments of text to highlight during the presentation